junxit/us-congress-bills-112/metadata.md

 - 2011-12-06 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
 - 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8165)
 - 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8165)
+- 2011-12-07 — Received in the Senate.
+- 2011-12-08 — Read twice and referred to the Committee on the Judiciary.